 Goal setting guarantees greater success

 When I was starting out on drums, my only goal was to become a professional drummer, period.
 What I didn’t know is that there would be thousands of small drum practice goals I would achieve along the way.
-Things like learning:
+Some of those goals were:

 - Clean double stroke rolls